novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-36.md

 “Yes, I heard it from the employees.
 He’s the CEO of 【Jungle Soft】, a company that’s recently become quite famous.”

-“Yes, I’ve heard of it too.”
+“Yes, I’ve heard of him.”

 With a curious expression, Kim Ah-young recalled the newspaper article she read this morning.